Guide on How to Register Your Company in Singapore

-*Mandatory to have at least 1 Singapore Citizen or P.R. to act as Resident Director for the business and company registration
+*Mandatory to have at least 1 Singapore Citizen or P.R. to act as Resident Director for the business incorporation and company registration in Singapore

-*Additional $80 per person will be charged on top of the Singapore business registration package price for companies with more than 2 individuals for your company registration
+*Additional $80 per person will be charged on top of the company incorporation package price for companies with more than 2 individuals for your company registration

 Conditions for Compilation of Unaudited Financial Statement